WV firefighter dies trying to rescue residents - NewsBreak

 This is according to Braxton County Emergency Services Director John Hoffman who tells 13 News no names are being released at this time.

-The incident happened about a quarter mile north of exit 62 on I-79 and Sutton along the Elk River, Hoffman said.
+The incident happened about a quarter mile north of exit 62 on I-79 in Sutton along the Elk River, Hoffman said.

 West Virginia State Police is investigating and has plans to release more information later tonight.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.